longyuanCN/longyuanCN.github.io/_pages/about.md

   - [Boge Liu](https://www.linkedin.com/in/boge-liu-785267181/?originalSubdomain=au), since PhD study at UNSW, now an Engineer at Enmotech, Australia
   - Dian Ouyang, since PhD study at UTS, now an Associate Professor at GZU
   - Junhua Zhang, since PhD stude at UTS, now a PostDoc at UNSW
-  - Lingkai Meng, since Master study at GZU, now pursue PhD at Shanghai Jiaotong University
+  - Lingkai Meng, since Master study at GZU, now pursue PhD at SJTU
   - Xudong Wu, since Master study at ECNU, now an Engineer at Xiaohongshu

 - Supervised by me: